getsentry/sentry-docs/docs/quickstart.rst

     of Sentry Cloud <https://www.getsentry.com/signup/>`_ on getsentry.com.

     Sentry Cloud is the most popular edition of Sentry which is used by hobby developers and large corporations alike.
-Sentry Cloud is hosted on our dedicated cloud infrastructure and automatically scales with your requirements and gives you access to your event data from anywhere in the world.
-We keep it running for you and you can get started working with it right away.
+It is hosted on our dedicated cloud infrastructure and automatically scales with your requirements and gives you access to your event data from anywhere in the world.
+We keep it running for you and you can get started working with it right away without having to spend time with installation or maintenance.

 *   **Sentry Enterprise Edition**